 The developing brain

-In the case of the marijuana study, there’s no way to know if the loss in IQ is related to the cannabis itself, or what the persistent pot user is doing — or not doing — with his time (like zoning out instead of studying) or who he’s hanging out with (like-minded pals).
+In the case of the marijuana study, there’s no way to know if the loss in IQ is related to the cannabis itself, or what the persistent pot user is doing — or not doing — with their time (like zoning out instead of studying) or who they’re hanging out with (like-minded pals).
 What we do know is that the brain is affected by all these things, which we call biopsychosocial factors.

 What we also know is that we can use biopsychosocial interventions in positive ways: to help children who are affected by psychiatric illness.
 I’m talking about children with severe anxiety, crippling depression, developmental delays, eating disorders, and disruptive behavior that’s wreaking havoc on their lives and the lives of their families.
 Since the headquarters of psychiatric disorders is the brain, the ability of the young brain to rebound is the key to the success of early intervention.

 Changing the trajectory

 The onset of 50 percent of all psychiatric illness occurs by the age of 14, and 75 percent by the age of 24.
 By treating children in a timely way, we have an opportunity to change the trajectory of their lives.
 Childhood is the ideal time to identify and treat disorders before they become fixed as not only an identity and a lifestyle, but in the very structure of the brain.
 We need to treat kids before they have lost a great deal of childhood learning because they were too anxious, distracted or despondent.
 We need to treat them before their maladaptive coping mechanisms become established patterns — before they develop a habit of self-medicating with pot, alcohol, or painkillers.